Unraveling (song)

-"Unraveling" is the official first single off the album Cold Day Memory by American rock band Sevendust.
-On February 5, 2010, the song made its debut on Sirius XM's Octane station.
-"Unraveling" was the highest charting single of the band's career up to that point, peaking at No. 7 on the Mainstream Rock and No. 29 on the Hot Rock & Alternative Songs charts; however, the band's single "Everything" surpassed it in 2023, which peaked at No. 6 and No. 27 on the same respective charts.
+"Unraveling" is a song by American rock band Sevendust.
+It was released as the lead single from their eighth studio album, Cold Day Memory (2010).
+"Unraveling" was the highest charting single of the band's career up to that point, peaking at No. 7 and No. 29 on Billboards Mainstream Rock and Rock Songs charts, respectively; however, in 2023, the band's single "Everything" surpassed it, peaking at No. 6 and No. 27 on the same respective charts.

-The song was released via iTunes on March 2, 2010.

 Music video

-The video for the song premiered April 20, 2010 on MTV2 and MTV2.com.
+The music video for the song premiered April 20, 2010 on MTV2 and MTV2.com.
 Directed by Rafa Alcantara, the video showcases live performances combined with footage from the DVD.